MarienvanLoon/programming-for-economists/source/index.rst

 * enroll in `datacamp <https://www.datacamp.com/>`_ **with your Tilburg University email address**
 * sign up at `<github.com>`_
+* create a repository called "assignments" as explained :ref:`here; <posting>` and save the address of this repository
+* after you have done this, go to the webform:
-* after siging up at github, fill in the webform at ???
+* and fill in `this webform. <https://goo.gl/forms/n8h9sAuP5gAN6san1>`_
 * note that you need to fill in the webform **before March 15, 2017**